 I have worked as a therapist and group facilitator with individuals, couples and families for over twenty years and feel just as passionate and excited about my work as I did when I first started out.
 Therapy is definitely a “calling” for me and I am so grateful to be able to fulfill my earthly purpose each and every day.
 It is both an honour and a privilege.

 Who I am Today

 My husband, Nathaniel Richman, Web Developer extraordinaire, and I feel blessed to live in the heart of Victoria, BC on Vancouver Island and enjoy everything it has to offer- mostly, long walks along the beach.
-When I’m not working, I enjoy cooking healthy gourmet food, practising yoga and meditation, travelling, reading, and cuddling my two adorable Siberian cats, Abe and Ike.
+When I’m not working, I enjoy cooking, practising yoga and meditation, travelling, reading, and cuddling my adorable Siberian cat, Abe.
 I am blessed to have a fantastic marriage, wonderful friends, and a loving and supportive family.

 I have also experienced several major life challenges and have come out the other side a deeper, mature, and more loving person: I survived a deadly battle with anorexia and bulimia in my teens and early 20s and have lived to tell the story.
 I am a Highly Sensitive Person (HSP) I have worked incredibly hard at accepting the traits that go along with this, and learning to practise very good self-care over the years to achieve balance and equanimity.

 I truly believe that I cannot help people unless I’ve done my own personal work and continue to on a daily basis.
 I am a living example that psychotherapy works and is an invaluable tool for human growth, healing, and self-acceptance.